 Types of Fixed-income Indexes

-Fixed-income indexes are pivotal in tracking bond markets’ broad risk and return.
-They evaluate market performance, benchmark the performance of investments and investment managers, and lay the foundation for indexed investment strategies.
+Fixed-income indexes are pivotal in tracking the broad risk and return of bond markets.
+They serve to evaluate market performance, benchmark the performance of investments and investment managers, and lay the foundation for indexed investment strategies.

 While they share similarities in function with equity indexes in stock markets, fixed-income indexes have distinct characteristics that set them apart.

-3. Weighting Mechanism: Like equity indexes, which are weighted by issuers’ market capitalization, bond indexes typically weigh constituents based on the market value of outstanding debt.
+3. Weighting MechanismIn a manner similar to equity indexes, which are weighted by issuers’ market capitalization, bond indexes typically weigh constituents based on the market value of outstanding debt.
 This means that broad bond indexes can undergo changes over time, reflecting shifts in the bond market landscape, such as the balance between public and private issuer debt, changes in maturity lengths, and shifts in credit quality.
 A notable observation is the significant weightage of government debt in many broad bond indexes attributed to the substantial issuance volume by government entities.

 1. Aggregate Indexes: Characterized by a vast array of constituents.